 After much experimentation, around 2005, I settled on my rum-forward, less citrusy 10:3:2 Daiquiri formula suited to more delicate light white rums.
 This originally packed a whopping 75ml (2.5oz) of rum (a mere 2oz of rum would hardly satisfy great Daiquiri drinkers such as Hemingway) but even hardened drinkers appear shocked at such a healthy dose so I have reduced all ingredients proportionately and the following three sets of measures all produce 10:3:2 Daiquiris:

 If making with powdered sugar (now my preference) I count 1 gram of powdered sugar to be equal to 1ml sugar syrup (2:1), which handily means two flat 5ml chef's measures of powdered sugar are equivalent to 10ml sugar syrup.

 Back in 2018, Metinee "May" Kongsrivilai of Bacardi brought five much-respected bartenders (pictured above) round to my Cabinet Room for an afternoon of Daiquiri making and experimentation.
 Each presented their Daiquiri recipe (see below) but something of a consensus was reached, introducing me to yet another formula, the 6:2:1 Daiquiri formula:

-The 6:2:1 recipe does indeed make a very tasty, balanced Daiquiri that is a tad more citrus-forward than my 10:3:2 formula.
-So good is this recipe that I nearly adopted it for my own, and, like the 3:2:1 and 4:2:1 formulas, the 6:2:1 suits more characterful rums.
+The 6:2:1 recipe does indeed make a very tasty, balanced Daiquiri but I find a tad too citrus-forward, and like the 3:2:1 and 4:2:1 formulas, the 6:2:1 suits more characterful rums.